raphaelmansuy/minecraft-react/README.md

 ## Want to extend, develop modify?

 If you do so or just build a cool world.

-Please share it with me dbark@hey.com or https://twitter.com/barelydaniel
+This work is based on the poject form Daniel Barely. dbark@hey.com or https://twitter.com/barelydaniel

 In the project directory, you can run: